monero-project/monero-docs/docs/en/rpc-library/wallet-rpc.md

     Verify that the transfer has a sane `unlock_time` otherwise the funds might be inaccessible.
     Note: Since [v18.3.4](https://github.com/monero-project/monero/releases/tag/v0.18.3.4) `unlock_time` is enforced at 0 by a transaction relay rule.

+!!! note "Warning"

+    The `destinations` fields are only available when this wallet cache was the one to construct the transaction.
+If you restore your wallet from scratch, you will lose this information.

 Alias:  _None_.

 Inputs: